 For this trip we decided to stop in two cities along the central Oregon coast; Yachats (pronounced Yar-harts) and Florence.

-Our first stop was in Yachats, where we had booked into a small cottage via airbnb.
+Our first stop was in Yachats, where we had booked into a small cottage via Airbnb.
 The town is small with a handful of small boutique shops, bars and restaurants.
-There is a very small bay that provides a beach at low tide, but apart from that there is not beach to speak of.
+There is a very small bay that provides a beach at low tide, but apart from that, there is no beach to speak of.
 What there is are some lovely walks along the coast where there are rock pools and small patches of sand where you can find tortured pieces of driftwood.

 Day three we departed Yachats to head to Florence.

-It is a only a 25 mile drive south from Yachats to Florence, but there are several interesting places to stop off en route.
+It is only a 25-mile drive south from Yachats to Florence, but there are several interesting places to stop off en route.

 This deep chasm exposes the shoreline’s volcanic history and shows the relentless, violent power of the ocean.
 The chasm likely started as a narrow fracture or collapsed lava tube in the volcanic bedrock.
 Over many thousands of years under the constant pounding force of the ocean waves it’s now more than 80 feet wide where it opens at the ocean.

-We took the trail up to the light house.
+We took the trail up to the lighthouse.
 It is a little steep but not very challenging.
-The light house itself is very cute and gives great view down on the beach and along the coast.
+The lighthouse itself is very cute and gives a great view down on the beach and along the coast.
 There is a trail which climbs up above the lighthouse and eventually connects with the Hobbit Trail.
-We decided to go a little away along this.
+We decided to go a little away along the track.
 The trail is clearly marked but rustic and being spring there was a lot of muddy spots to negotiate.
 The route takes you through some ancient forest and we were lucky enough to be there when there was some dappled sunlight which made the whole experience magical.
 The only thing that would have made it bet would have been to see a Hobbit!

 Now to Florence.